razorman8669/swampcooler/index.md

 Total cost is about $100 give or take depending on where you source your materials, and if you have extra 5 gallon buckets lying around.

+In dry climates with about 90°F ambient air temperature, I was seeing 20°F+ drop in temperature coming out of this swamp cooler.
+I was measuring 68°F air coming out.

 ### Improvements on original design
 - I decided to go with an [exhaust blower](https://www.amazon.com/gp/product/B003EX02DA) fan instead of the computer fan since it's got much more power and the added perk is it's way easier to install.
 It's also water and dust proof
 - The power supply needs to be capable of running the blower fan.
 I found that many cheaper power supplies would get overloaded on fan startup and fail so if you choose to find a different one than the one below, make sure you test it fully before bringing it out to the playa.